 A Bus Rapid Transit (BRT) system called The West Valley Connector (WVC) project is coming to San Bernardino in 2024.
-The federal, state, and city governments have collectively earmarked $266 Million for the project.
-Biggest portion of this amount, $115 Million, comes from the federal government.
-Part of the funding will be used to buy 18 electric buses that will ply on the route.
+The federal, state and city governments have collectively earmarked $266 Million for the project.
+The biggest portion of this amount, $115 Million, comes from the federal government.
+Part of the funding will buy 18 electric buses plying on the route.

 This was announced by the San Bernardino County Transport Authority.
-The Phase I of the project is a 19 miles long BRT corridor that traverses the cities of Pomona, Montclair, Ontario, and Rancho Cucamonga with 21 stations altogether between these cities.
+Phase I of the project is a 19 miles long BRT corridor that traverses the cities of Pomona, Montclair, Ontario, and Rancho Cucamonga, with 21 stations altogether between these cities.

 Precisely, the project will have:

 3.5 miles of center-running, dedicated BRT lanes through central Ontario

 Transit signal priority and queue jump lanes

 We have covered it in our weekly wire roundup